al8ken/GraphSSeT/README.md

 # GraphSSeT
-Code and model inputs to run graph-based subglacial sediment transport from SHMIP hydrology models
+Code and model inputs to run graph-based subglacial sediment transport from Subglacial hydrology models

 Input Data (for examples):